Sustainable Living Center Oregon

 Pastured raised chickens are the better way of having fresh eggs.

-One thing that stops many people from having backyard chickens is the threat of predators.
+One thing that stops many people from having chickens is the threat of predators.

 Unfortunately, the answer is yes to all the above.
 A Chicken Dome stops all that.

 All carnivorous and omnivorous creatures would be happy to find a chicken waiting to be dinner.
 There is a huge uptick in predator activity in the fall as the wildlife starts to get ready for a long cold winter.
 If you’re wondering how to protect chickens from eagles, hawks and owls, fully or partially covering the chicken run can keep the flock safe.

 One can used chicken wire, even though it is known it would not fully protect the chickens.
-Raccoons are the biggest threat here on the West coast.
+Raccoons are the biggest threat here.
 Our next biggest threat is the coyotes and foxes.
 Knowing this, we build and secure our Chickens Sanctuaries with the behavior of fox and raccoons in mind.
 Raccoons have paws that work much like the human hand.
 Latches are often not a problem for them to open.

 Most people will tell you that predators hunt and eat at dawn and dusk.
 No, that is not the only time that they will hunt.
 Foxes will hunt when hungry and a mamma fox with kits learning to eat is going to hunt at any time to provide food for her hungry babies.
 Young raccoons will also hunt out of the ordinary times.